-- 1. First, choose the Select interactor inter - 2.
+- 1. First, choose the Select interactor on the map toolbar - 2.
 Click part of the link to select it (not on a point), and with the mouse button still held down, drag it to the new position, and then release the button.